micmejia/bible-dump/NKJV/Romans/Rom 16.md

 Greet Apelles, approved in Christ.
 Greet those who are of the _household_ of Aristobulus.

 ###### 11
-Greet Herodion, my [^b]countryman.
+Greet Herodion, my countryman.
 Greet those who are of the _household_ of Narcissus who are in the Lord.

 ###### 12
 Greet Tryphena and Tryphosa, who have labored in the Lord.
 Greet the beloved Persis, who labored much in the Lord.